-Manchester Orchestra has proved their capacity for growth throughout their career.
-No strangers to constructing dynamic and evolutionary moves, the experience from constructing the Swiss Army Man soundtrack can be felt in droves on their latest.
-A Black Mile to the Surface is a deeply cinematic work; it’s telling a story, or at the very least weaving a narrative both sonically and lyrically that can only be done with a certain finesse and caliber of talent derived from experience.
-The importance of the choices made on this album is apparent even from the naming conventions of the album’s songs, all of which begin with “The” (save for one notable track).
+Manchester Orchestra have proven their capacity for growth throughout their career.
+No strangers to constructing dynamic and evolutionary moves, the experience from constructing the Swiss Army Man soundtrack can be felt in droves on their latest full-length, A Black Mile to the Surface.
+It’s a deeply cinematic work, telling a story, or at the very least weaving a narrative both sonically and lyrically that can only be done with a certain finesse.
+The importance of the choices made on this album can be seen even through the naming conventions of the album’s songs, all of which begin with “The” (save for one notable track).
 Equally important is the incredible crescendos and lulls in sound, and as a result this album flows with an undeniable breadth and beauty.

 “The Maze” is a daunting introduction, magnificently tender, balanced between bleak and tidy harmonies, grasping at something larger than itself.
 The track is the definition of the thesis of this album, which uses an anxious vulnerability that has always lurked below Manchester’s style but comes to the forefront with a stunning sensibility and complete sobriety, with dynamic tonalities and bellowing, uplifting choruses that are scored by vocal strength and immaculate production.
 When vocalist Andy Hull sings “wish me a wonder and wish me to sleep/you don’t have to wander to hear when I speak there is nothing I’ve got when i die that I keep,” there is a clear, discernible, burning soul on display.
 It lingers in every line throughout.